realworldocaml/book/en/prologue.md

   OCaml.
-It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems that have to minimise resource usage or interface to C libraries.
+It's a remarkably simple system in comparison to other language runtimes (such as Java or the .NET CLR), and you'll need to read this to build very high performance systems that have to minimize resource usage or interface to C libraries.
 This is also where we talk about profiling and debugging techniques using tools such as GNU `gdb`.